 Tips for Making Money on YouTube

-However, here a couple of pointers that will accelerate your growth and make it easier to monetize your content.
+However, here are a few pointers that will accelerate your growth and make it easier to monetize your content.

 Know Your Demographics